dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     (e.g., in Nvidia Control Panel or similar).
 If you do that, it's almost certain you will get all sorts of weird behaviour in DOSBox Staging.
-It's highly recommended to leave the global vsync settings at their defaults ("let the application decide"), and only tweak vsync on a per-application basis.
+It's highly recommended to leave the global vsync settings at their defaults ("let the application decide") and only tweak vsync on a per application basis.

     Various frame limiter utilities have similar effects---make sure they're not running when you use DOSBox Staging, or whitelist individual games to be frame limited instead of letting them throttle every program globally.

-    By the way, forcing vsync globally would wreak havock not just on DOSBox Staging, but pretty much every single home computer and console emulator---that's just how they work.
+    By the way, forcing vsync globally would wreak havoc not just on DOSBox Staging, but pretty much every single home computer and console emulator---that's just how they work.
 In contrast to modern 3D games, they need full control over frame pacing and vsync without any external "help".